datacarpentry/image-processing/episodes/04-drawing.md

 > we could produce our well plate mask without having to
 > read in the coordinates of the centres of each well.
 > Assume that the centre of the upper left well in the image is at
-> location x = 91 and y = 108, and that there are
+> location cx = 91 and ry = 108, and that there are
-> 70 pixels between each centre in the x dimension and
+> 70 pixels between each centre in the cx dimension and
-> 72 pixels between each centre in the y dimension.
+> 72 pixels between each centre in the ry dimension.
 > Each well still has a radius of 16 pixels.
 > Write a Python program that produces the same output image as in the previous challenge,
 > but *without* having to read in the `centers.txt` file.